kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

     MGMT_PROJECT=<the project where you deploy your management cluster>
     ```

-1. Redirect to `managment` directory and configure kpt setter:
+1. Redirect to `management` directory and configure kpt setter:

    ```bash
    pushd "../management"